A Beginners Guide to Social Media for B2B Marketing Pros

-One way to do this is by identifying influencers in your industry.
+One way B2B marketing pros can do this is by identifying influencers in your industry.
 These are those who have a large, engaged community of followers.
 You can build relationships with influencers and interact with their community to help grow your audience, and position yourself as an expert in your field.
 In addition, follow people who follow these influencers, as well as your competitors.
 Chances are these people will be your target audience.

 4. Equip yourself with the right tools

-To guide your strategy, it is important to have the right tools: from content creation to performance monitoring.
+To guide your strategy, it is crucial to have the right tools: from content creation to performance monitoring.

 To ensure the regularity and quality of the content you publish on social networks, it is important to have a long-term vision of your strategy.
-For this, you must create an editorial calendar, where you will note what content will go when and on which networks.
+For this, b2b marketing pros must create an editorial calendar, where they’ll note what content will go when and on which networks.

 To make sure you stick to your editorial calendar, even when you’re sick or on vacation, it’s essential to equip yourself with a planning tool.
 On Monday morning, for example, you schedule all your posts for the week!
 All you have left to do is interact with your community.

 On social media, the visual is important.
 You don’t need to be a Photoshop expert to create beautiful content to share on social networks!
-A free tool like Canva can create beautiful visuals in a few clicks, which will allow you to illustrate your posts.
+A free tool like Canva can help B2B marketing pros to create beautiful visuals in a few clicks, which will allow you to illustrate your posts.